LumiFae/Timers/README.md

 You can download the latest release from the [releases](https://github.com/LumiFae/Timers/releases/latest) page.

+Decide which version of Timers you are using, if you are using RueI, then use Timers-RueI.dll.
+If you are using HintServiceMeow then use Timers-HSM.dll.

+If you are using neither, I recommend RueI, but you will have to download the RueI.dll dependency from the repository, unless it's not there then you'll have to find it yourself.

-Put the Timers.dll file inside your EXILED/Plugins folder, and put RueI.dll inside EXILED/Plugins/dependencies.
+Put the downloaded plugin file inside your EXILED/Plugins folder, and if using RueI, then put the RueI.dll inside EXILED/Plugins/dependencies.

 Restart your server, change config values (if needed) and you're good to go!